glazec/hexo-web-push-notification/README.md

 ![downloads](https://img.shields.io/npm/dt/hexo-web-push-notification)

 A hexo plugin help you automatically notify readers new post update.
+Subscribed readers can receive notification about your latest post.
+The notificaiton will contain title and excerpt.
+Clicking it will bring readers to your latest post.

 ## Requirement

-This plugin relies on [webPush](https://www.webpushr.com/), which is a **free** web push notification service.
-Thus make sure your site support webpusr.
+This plugin relies on [webPushr](https://www.webpushr.com/), which is a **free** web push notification service.
+Thus make sure you have already registered and add your site into the webpushr.
+If you want notifications work for Safari, remember to set up the Safari Certificate.
 Here is the [教程](https://www.inevitable.tech/posts/98ae9e55/).
+Do not worry about integrating webpushr into your site.
+This plugin will make this happen for you.

 ## Install